tannerjared/Gompertz/README.md

 |     99.1438|               0.4260|
 |     99.7793|               0.8521|

 The 2022 U.S. data show the Gompertz Law does not currently hold.
 Starting at age 20, it takes 9.8 years to double (which with within the about 8 years of the Gompertz Law).
 However, it takes about 15 years to have the probability of death double from that at age 30.
+In 2003 it took 10 years to double from the age 30 rate (https://www.cdc.gov/nchs/data/nvsr/nvsr54/nvsr54_14.pdf), which was 0.001008.
+In 2022 that rate was 0.001682, which is a significant increase.

+40 year olds in 2003: 0.002038
+40 year olds in 2022: 0.002593

+Gompertz's Law appears to not hold true in part through young to middle adulthood becuase of increases in mortality in that age range.

 ![Semi-log plot showing probability of death by age](GompertzPlot.png)